What are the Latest ACA Reporting Changes and Deadlines?

 HR Answer:

 You’re right – the ACA (or Affordable Care Act) reporting season is right around the corner!
-While there are no major changes to the ACA forms and codes for the 2023 tax year, there are some items or updates to be aware of as we head into 2023.
+While there are no major changes to the ACA forms and codes for the 2024 tax year, there are some items or updates to be aware of as we head into early 2025.
 If you’re unsure whether you need to report, check out our article on ACA reporting requirements.

 Paper Filing Deadlines